Gergana Damianova Kodjebacheva, M.A., Ph.D.

 I serve on the Genesee County Speak to Your Health! survey committee.
 The committee consists of Genesee County Health Department officials, academicians, and community representatives.
 Students from my classes volunteer in administering the survey in the community.
 The survey results are used to develop and evaluate health-promotion interventions in Genesee County.

-I review the quality of health administration university programs for the Association of University Programs in Health Administration.
+I help review the quality of health administration university programs for the Association of University Programs in Health Administration.
 In 2012-2013, I was a reviewer of the University of North Carolina at Chapel Hill program in health administration.
 I am currently a reviewer of the University of Central Florida health administration program.

 2009 - 2012: While a postdoctoral scholar at the UCLA School of Medicine, I developed and evaluated a community-based participatory intervention in one school district.
 I also served as the Program Manager of a clinical registry on the influence of medical treatment on quality of life among chronic disease patients.
 I trained students in the areas of program management and patient recruitment.